hzqjyyx/obsidian-code-highlighter-plugin/README.md

 # Code Highlighter Plugin for Obsidian

 A lightweight Obsidian plugin that highlights specific lines in code blocks.
-Supports Reading mode, Live Preview mode (coming soon), and Canvas.
+Supports Reading mode, Live Preview mode, and Canvas.

 ## Features